TheHeinzLol/RSNA_mammo/README.md

   - Apply transfer learning or come up with own model architecture.
 Hardware is a limiting factor, so I am inclined towards transfer learning.
   - Load images to GoogleDrive to train in Colab.
   - Reduced data amount for Google Colab.
-  - Wrote custom Dataset function.
+  - Wrote custom Dataset class.

 Not ordered list of things to be done:
   - Training.